aklein4/LiNet/README.md

 Linear transfer functions are come from the field of control theory, and are abstractions of real world systems.
 The most simple transfer function is DC-gain, which only multiplies the input by some constant to get the output (in the context of deep learning, this represents regular 'weights' used in feed-forward networks).
 The next step up in complexity is what LiNet currently uses: the single-pole transfer function.

-The single-pole transfer function is the solution to the dynamics equation x' + ax = F. Systems described by this equation include the charge of a transistor with relation to voltage, and the velocity of an object moving with viscous friction with relation to driving force.
+The single-pole transfer function is the solution to the dynamics equation x' + ax = F. Systems described by this equation include the charge of a transistor with relation to voltage, and the velocity of an object moving through viscous friction with respect to force.

 Represented in the s-domain as k/(s-p), the single-pole transfer function represents the convolution of the input signal (often a force or a voltage, but in our case the input to a layer) with an exponential decay response function.
 It can be shown that through linear combinations of single-pole transfer functions, any arbitrary response function can be achieved.